Rutgers opens season by thumping Temple 61-14

 Mathis scored on a 3-yard run to make it 26-14 after the first drive of the third quarter.
 However, Mathis went to the medical tent to get his left ankle taped, and exited the game shortly after, going 8-of-24 for 148 yards and an interception.

+“When they came out and scored to start the second half — I’ve been doing this a long time and I knew that was a pivotal time for this football team to see what we did,” Schiano said.
+“Were we going to take the momentum of this game or was this going to go down to the end and be decided by a field goal?”

-Rutgers would run away from there.
+Rutgers would run away.

-Bo Melton took a shot pass 40 yards for a touchdown to give Rutgers a 33-14 lead.
+Bo Melton took a short pass 40 yards for a touchdown to give Rutgers a 33-14 lead.
 Melton’s younger brother, Max, would pick off Justin Lynch on the ensuing possession and return it 46 yards for a score.

+“That was crazy,” Bo said.
+“That was my moment.
+I really don’t care about my touchdown.
+I really care about his more just because I know the hard work that we put in going against each other every single day, and to see the hard work pay off. ”

 Temple finished with just 261 total yards and five turnovers.